tpvasconcelos/tpvasconcelos.io/src/docs/about/professional-experience.md

 Having worked in the industry for a few years and on a broad range of data science and machine learning projects, I have developed a strong understanding of the data science lifecycle and the challenges that come with it.
-I have accumulated experience in areas such as data engineering, data science, predictive analytics, machine learning engineering, software engineering, and solutions architecture.
+I have accumulated experience in areas such as data engineering, data science, predictive analytics, machine learning engineering, software engineering, and systems architecture.
 I have also developed a strong appreciation for the importance of understanding the business context and how difficult it can be to effectively translate business problems into data science solutions.